 Growing up in Naples

 Naples is a vibrant, yet difficult city, forcing children to grow up fast here.
 But their unique upbringing makes them resilient, giving them a leg up in their future endeavors.

-Hands That Tell Stories
+Hands that Tell Stories

 Piazza del Plebiscito

 Of the many cultural pillars in Naples, soccer is front and center.
-The hero, symbolic figure, and persona of soccer player Diego Maradona will forever be worshiped like their second religion.
+The hero, symbolic figure, and persona of soccer player Diego Maradona will forever be worshiped as their second religion.
 “Maradona has given so much to this city and we Neapolitans will love him forever,” says Ciro.

 Naples lives in the shadow of Mount Vesuvius.
 While this ancient volcano is best known for the destruction of Pompeii, it is a part of Naples’ visual landscape.
 Ciro’s photograph has captured the raw beauty of the city, the volcano, and the Bay of Naples.
 The view of Mount Vesuvius from the terrace of Sant’Antonio is bound to leave you speechless.